-The City has recently incorporated the assessment of satellite and aerial imagery into the coastal monitoring programme.
+The City has recently incorporated the assessment of satellite and aerial imagery into the coastal monitoring program.
 Satellite and aerial imagery is taken every one to two months and covers the City’s entire coastline.
 By assessing satellite and aerial imagery the City is able to analyse changes to the coastline more frequently than LiDAR surveys or manual imagery.

-Metocean data including waves and water levels are also assessed as part of the coastal monitoring programme.
+Metocean data including waves and water levels are also assessed as part of the coastal monitoring program.
 This data assists with the interpretation of changes identified in photographic records and analyses of survey data.
 Data is obtained from the following instrumentation managed by the Department of Transport (DoT):